AdamLisicki/aws-bootcamp-cruddur-2023/journal/week10.md

 ## CFN For Networking Layer

-The CloudFormation template template for networking layer creates:
+The CloudFormation template for networking layer creates:
   - VPC
     - sets DNS hostnames for EC2 instances
     - Only IPV4, IPV6 is disabled